 Experiential marketing campaigns, also known as XM engagement marketing or ground marketing, are about creating immersive, fun, and engaging experiences for your audience.

 Examples of a campaign of this type could be pop-up events, immersive installations, product sampling, or virtual and augmented reality.
-In one survey, Agency EA found that the most engaging experiences for business-to-business (B2B) and business-to-consumer (B2C) attendees alike were networking events/initiatives.
+In one survey, found that the most engaging experiences for business-to-business (B2B) and business-to-consumer (B2C) attendees alike were networking events/initiatives.

 Learn more: Event Marketing: The Definitive Guide